 There are many varieties of chives, but most people are familiar with common chives (Allium Schoenoprasum) with their mild onion-flavored taste profile and garlic chives (Allium tuberosum) with their distinct hint of garlic.

 Chives are perennials and grow year-round outdoors.
 But growing outdoors only gives us a harvest period from May through October.

 Try winter sowing chives on frozen ground in winter for an early harvest next spring.

 We extend the growing season to last all year when we grow chives indoors.
 And if managed properly, we can start next year’s growing season with robust plants ready to be transplanted outdoors.

 You can grow chives from seed or by division from an established plant.

 1. Choose your pot

-Use a pot or container that has good drainage; the material is less important.
+Use a pot or container with good drainage; the material is less important.
 I prefer using a 21 cm (8 inches) terracotta pot as they breathe and have a great color that gets even better with age.

-Chives will pretty much grow in any type of soil as long as it is well drained.
-Still, I recommend you use fertile and well drained potting soil.
+Chives will grow in any soil as long as it is well-drained.
+Still, I recommend you use fertile and well-drained potting soil.

 3. Plant seeds in moist soil